Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Introduction

-\item We benchmark \ouralg against existing guidance methods on three tasks: symbolic music generation (continuous diffusion with {\textit{non-differentiable}} objectives), molecular design, and enhancer DNA design (both on {\textit{discrete}} flow models).
-Path steering guidance, the special case of \ouralg with the active set size 1, consistently outperforms the strongest guidance baseline (\cref{fig:results overview} and \cref{sec: exp guidance results}).
-Our framework offers a suite of guidance options, with empirical results across three tasks suggesting that each task benefits the most from a guidance design that fits the nature of its objective and the underlying diffusion or flow model (\cref{sec: exp discuss guidance design}).
+Empirically, we demonstrate that \ouralg: \begin{itemize}[itemsep=0pt, parsep=0pt, topsep=0pt, leftmargin=5pt] \item Outperforms existing guidance methods on diverse tasks: symbolic music generation (continuous diffusion with {\textit{non-differentiable}} objectives), molecular design, and enhancer DNA design (both on {\textit{discrete}} flow models).
+Path steering guidance, the special case of \ouralg with the active set size as 1, consistently outperforms the strongest guidance baseline, yielding improvements of $29.01\%, 16.6\%,$ and $18.43\%$ respectively (Sec.~\ref{sec: exp guidance results}). \item Exhibits an \emph{inference-time scaling law}, where performance consistently improves as inference-time computation increases by larger active set and branch-out sizes (Fig.~\ref{fig:results overview} and Sec.~\ref{sec: exp scalability}).